Here are some of the most frequently asked questions I get over on Facebook.

-Both are rebranded Wanhao printers, with very minor consmetic alterations - My HD printer is essentially the same as a Wanhao Duplicator 6, the and the SD printer is nearly identical to both the Wanhao Duplicator i3 and the Cocoon Touch printer that's for sale in Australia.
+Both are rebranded Wanhao printers, with very minor consmetic alterations - My HD printer is essentially the same as a Wanhao Duplicator 6, the and the SD printer is nearly identical to both the Wanhao Duplicator i3 and the Cocoon Touch printer for sale in Australia.
 If you see a printer that physically looks like either of mine, it's probably just a slightly rebranded version of the same thing.

 The HD Maker Ultimate can print at 20 microns (0.02 mm) resolution, which has proved to be essential for a couple of my more finely detailed figures (Like the 12th Doctor's guitar) but has some pretty major design defects, including a clunky interface and a deeply stupid filament-loading system that means the filament often gets stuck inside the machine when I try to remove it, and I have to partially disassemble the extruder to get it out whenever I want to swap colors.

 The Standard resolution Maker Select Plus prints at 100 microns (0.10 mm), which is sufficient for most figures, and is damn near indestructible.

 While I don't have room for a 3rd machine, if anything ever happens to the SD printer I've got now, I'd probably go with the Creality CR10S, which comes with an absolutely massive 12"x12"x16" build area, big enough to print console rooms and a Whomobile (if I ever make one), and the afore mentioned filament sensor that will automatically pause the print job if it detects that filament is no longer flowing (which would be really nice to have on massive print jobs like the War Machine and TARDIS Console Room.)